anbarief/actuarydesk/README.md

 # actuarydesk

-These modules are aimed to become a tool for actuary to model and analyze simple products or for actuarial students who wants to practice.
+These modules are aimed to become a tool for actuary to model and analyze simple products or for actuarial students to practice.

 Date: 18-8-2020